Find the measure of each marked angle. See Example 2. | Study Prep in Pearson+

 Properties of Angles

 Familiarity with angle properties such as complementary, supplementary, vertical, and adjacent angles helps in determining unknown angle measures.
-For example, supplementary angles sum to 180°, and vertical angles are equal, which are often used to find missing angles.
+For example, supplementary angles add up to 180°, and vertical angles are equal, which are key relationships used in many problems.

 Recommended video: